-Layer-Based collision detection is a way to make Game Objects collide with another specific Game Objects that are tied up to specific layers.
+Layer-based collision detection is a way to make a GameObject collide with another GameObject that is set up to a specific Layer or Layers.

 The image above shows six GameObjects (3 planes, 3 cubes) in the Scene view, and the Layer Collision Matrix in the window to the right.
 The Layer Collision Matrix defines which GameObjects can collide with which Layers.

 In the example, the Layer Collision Matrix is set up so that only GameObjects that belong to the same layer can collide:

 Change this to suit your needs: if, for example, you want Layer 1 to collide with Layer 2 and 3, but not with Layer 1, find the row for Layer 1, then check the boxes for the Layer 2 and Layer 3 colums, and leave the Layer 1 column checkbox blank.